ETH-NEXUS/lego_sequencer/README.md

 `run_site.bat`

 The site should be accessible at [http://localhost:5000](http://localhost:5000).

+## Patch rpyc 3.3
+The eve3 runs python 3.5, and the corresponding rpyc module 3.3.0 - which is incompatible with modern python versions, due to the usage of async (keyword since python 3.7)
+To make it work with modern python, the function rpyc.utils.helpers.async needs to be renamed to async_, as well as the module rpyc.core.async to async_module.

 ## Google custom search API
 The web server uses google custom serarch API to fetch images of the species found by blast.